Arizona Sales Tax & Audit Guide

 Who Needs to Collect Arizona Sales and Use Tax?

-4. Owning, renting, or leasing real property or tangible personal property in Arizona, including a computer server or software to solicit orders for taxable items.
+4. Owning or leasing property in Arizona, including a computer server or software to solicit orders for taxable items.

-6. Maintaining inventory in Arizona using a third-party fulfillment service, such as Fulfilled by Amazon ("FBA").
+6. Using a third-party fulfillment service to maintain inventory in Arizona, such as Fulfilled by Amazon ("FBA").

 Economic Nexus (Wayfair Law) and Internet Sales in Arizona

-Arizona introduced a new dollar-based standard for businesses with no physical presence in the state.
+In 2019, Arizona introduced a new dollar-based standard for businesses with no physical presence in the state.
 This is known as economic nexus.
+The annual sale threshold for nexus is as follows for recent tax years:

-Here are some additional resources for marketplace facilitators and remote sellers:
+Here are some additional Arizona TPT resources for marketplace facilitators and remote sellers:

 Which Sales are Subject to Arizona Sales Tax?